koostudios/loggerhead/README.md

 # Loggerhead

-Loggerhead is a node app that collects cool data about users.
+Loggerhead is a node application that collects cool data analytics about your website usage.

+## Features

+- Uses Node, Express
+- Creates a lovely dashboard